MicrosoftDocs/bot-docs/articles/nodejs/backchannel.md

 ---
-title: Use the backchannel mechanism with the web chat control and Node.js | Microsoft Docs
+title: Exchange information using the web control | Microsoft Docs
-description: Learn how to use the backchannel mechanism with the web chat control and Node.js.
+description: Learn how to exchange information between the bot and a web page.
+(Node.js)
-keywords: Bot Framework, node.js, bot in website, backchannel, event activity, web chat control
 author: kbrandl
 manager: rstand
 ms.topic: article